How to Spend 10 Days in Taiwan: A Complete Itinerary For First-Time Visitors

 More 10-day Taiwan itinerary ideas

 • Need a little time on the coast?
-Head over to Kenting National Park for a relaxing vacation on the beaches of Southern Taiwan.
+We’d recommend heading over to Kenting National Park for a relaxing vacation on the beaches of Southern Taiwan.

 • Craving more amazing street eats?
 Add in a half-day trip from Taipei to Keelung.
 Visit Miaokou Night Market and sample its Taiwanese delights.